Chiang Kai-shek: Historical perception

-Unlike Chiang's son, who is respected in Taiwan across the political spectrum, Chiang Kai-shek's image is perceived rather negatively in Taiwan, where he was rated the lowest in two opinion polls about the perception of former presidents.
-His popularity in Taiwan is divided along political lines, enjoying greater support among Kuomintang (KMT) supporters while being generally unpopular among Democratic Progressive Party (DPP) voters and supporters who blame him for the thousands killed during the February 28 Incident and criticise his subsequent dictatorial rule.
-For example, the 2009 American film Formosa Betrayed depicts him as a brutal dictator responsible for the casualties caused from the February 28 Incident.
-In sharp contrast to his son, Chiang Ching-kuo, and to Sun Yat-sen, Chiang's memory is rarely invoked by current political parties, including the Kuomintang.
+Unlike Chiang's son Chiang Ching-kuo, who is respected across the political spectrum, Chiang Kai-shek's image is perceived rather negatively in Taiwan.
+He was rated the lowest in two opinion polls about the perception of former presidents.
+His popularity in Taiwan is divided along political lines, enjoying better support in the Kuomintang (KMT) while being widely unpopular among Democratic Progressive Party (DPP) voters and those who blame him for the thousands killed during the February 28 Incident and criticise his dictatorial rule.